-The UHH BSN program is founded on a belief that people are unique and holistic, and possess the right to the preservation of their personal, ethnic, and cultural identities.
+The UH Hilo BSN program is founded on a belief that people are unique and holistic, and possess the right to the preservation of their personal, ethnic, and cultural identities.
 Furthermore, people have the right to access health care that is culturally congruent and respects their roles as partners in health promotion and disease prevention.

 Human caring is seen as the essence of nursing, built on the premise that each person has intrinsic worth and value.